benmvp/slides/2017/nodevember/why-react.md

 - But for some though, this is a drawback because you _have_ to know JS pretty well to be effective
 - Before if you were solid at HTML/CSS, you could throw in some jQuery & do really well
 - Looping and conditionals in JSX is not intuitive
-- That's a StackOveflow question about loops that has > 300k views and 520 upvote!
+- That's a StackOveflow question about loops that has > 300k views and 520 upvotes!
 - Now it's JS or bust, which takes some getting used to

 /////